Meet the Piper

 "On my 8th birthday, which was on Christmas day, Grandpa Joseph Beaton gave me a toy bagpipe, and I can remember observing with endless fascination as he played The Brown Haired Maiden and Crossing the Minch on his pipes in the basement at 15 Boynton Road, Medford Massachusetts.

 A few months later we moved to Dallas where Pipe Major Robert Forbes accepted me as a student.
-Robert Forbes was a former WWII Spitfire pilot from Edinburgh, and a great mentor for me, and I will always be grateful for his leadership, teaching, and service.
+Robert Forbes was a former WWII Spitfire pilot from Edinburgh, and a great piper, leader, and mentor for me, and I will always be grateful for his leadership, teaching, and service.
 During the summers of my teenage years, Robert Forbes would bring over some of the best pipers in Scotland to teach for a week at a piping school set up in Lake Highlands High School.
 Seaumas MacNeil always came to teach, along with others such as Duncan Johnstone and Dr. John Burgess.